charlesreid1/charlesreid1.github.io/pelican/content/python-context-managers.md

 which was two task graphs that were independent, but which were not supposed to be independent.)

-When creating the graphviz dot notation,
+When creating the Graphviz dot notation,
 Snakemake is kind enough to direct all of its output messages to stderr, and direct the dot graph output to stdout, which makes it easy to redirect stdout